WLAN-Pi/wlanpi-documentation/docs/about.md

 ## Hardware

-There are two main component parts to the WLANPi: a NEO2 hardware platform and a wireless adapter.
-Other useful assessories are available, but these are the two must-have components to get yourself up and running with a WLANPi.
-See our [Getting Started][Getting_Started] page to find out how you can get your own WLANPi setup.
+There are two main component parts to the WLAN Pi: a NEO2 hardware platform and a wireless adapter.
+Other useful assessories are available, but these are the two must-have components to get yourself up and running with a WLAN Pi.
+See our [Getting Started][Getting_Started] page to find out how you can get your own WLAN Pi setup.

 ### NEO2
 <div style="float: right;">